perfectblue/defcon-2018/sayhi.md

 # Say Hi

-Why was this problem even added in the last ~3 hours of the competition...
-Freakin free flag...
+This challenge was a thoughtful addition nearing the end of a difficult 48 hours challenge.
+Participants were asked to take a break and spend some time with their family for Mother's Day :)

-## Flag: Literally anything
+## Flag: anything was accepted, it was under an 'honor system'.